foniod/redbpf/TUTORIAL.md

 ----

 We are going to make our first BPF program and its corresponding userspace program.
-The BPF program will be attached to a `do_sys_openat2` kernel function and it will generate a perf event delivering an open filename to userspace whenever the kernel function is invoked.
+The BPF program will be attached to a `do_sys_open` kernel function and it will generate a perf event delivering an open filename to userspace whenever the kernel function is invoked.
 And its corresponding userspace program will listen to the perf events and print the filename to stdout